HCMID/hmt-iliad10/Presentation.md

 ---

+# Scholia in Venetus A #
+- Main
+- Interior
+- Exterior
+- Intermarginal
+- Interlinear

+---

 # Upsilon 1.1 #
 - 11th Century Byzantine Iliadic Manuscript
 - Housed in Escorial Monastery in Spain
 - Another valuable manuscript full of scholia

+---
+#Scholia in Upsilon 1.1
+- Main scholia
+- Secondary hand
+-
+# Secondary Hand in Upsilon 1.1 #

+- Written X years after manuscript published
+- Contains much of the same material as Venetus A
+- Thought to have been written by ..

 ---